PrintMakerLab/mks-wifi-plugin/README.md

 To create new translation, or improve existing one, please check [translation guide](https://github.com/Jeredian/mks-wifi-plugin/wiki/Translation).

 ## Funding ##
- The development of this plugin can be sponsored via [Paypal](https://www.paypal.me/PaulHelgesson "https://www.paypal.me/PaulHelgesson")
+ The development of this plugin can be sponsored via [Paypal](https://www.paypal.me/PaulHelgesson "https://www.paypal.me/PaulHelgesson") or [Yoomoney](https://yoomoney.ru/to/410012506859451)